Who We Are

 The JGASGP is a member society of the International Association of Jewish Genealogical Societies (IAJGS).
 The IAJGS is an independent non-profit umbrella organization coordinating the activities and annual conference of more than 75 national and local Jewish genealogical societies around the world.
 It was formed in the late 1980’s to provide a common voice for issues of significance to its members, to advance our genealogical avocation, and to coordinate items such as the annual Jewish Genealogy Conference.

-JGASGP will once again co-host an IAJGS International Conference as we did in 1989 and 2009.
-We are proud to be the Local Co-hosts of the 44th IAJGS International Conference on Jewish Genealogy being held in Philadelphia from August 18th-August 22nd, 2024.
-Please plan to join us at this in person conference.
+JGASGP co-hosted the IAJGS International Conference in 1989, 2009 and 2024.
+We were proud to be the Local Co-hosts of the 44th IAJGS International Conference on Jewish Genealogy held in Philadelphia from August 18th-August 22nd, 2024.